About our Board

 For more information on what our board has accomplished during the year, refer to our latest Annual Report.

-Information on becoming a board member is available from DELWP.
+Information on becoming a board member is available from DEECA.

 Our Directors

-Lee was appointed to the North East CMA Board in 2015.
+Brendan was appointed to the North East CMA Board in October 2023.

-Miriam comes from a five generation farming family with connections to north east Victoria.
-She brings a depth of knowledge and experience to North East CMA with studies in law, management, environment & planning, science and practice in commercial law.
-She is a supporter of community engagement and enjoys farming with her family in north east Victoria.
+Miriam comes from a farming family with 5 generations of history in north east Victoria.
+She brings a depth of knowledge and experience to the North East CMA with studies in law, management, environment and planning, science and practice in commercial law.
+She is a supporter of community engagement and enjoys farming with her family in the region.

 Miriam was appointed to the North East CMA Board in 2017.

-Donovan Jacka is a self-employed farmer, and with his wife, he owns and operates Tolpuddle Goat Cheese and Farm Foods, an agri-tourism business in Tarrawingee.
+Donovan Jacka is the Executive Director - People and Culture with Benalla Health.
+For the last 10 years he has lived on a Goat Farm in Tarrawingee.
+From 2013 to 2022 he established and ran a cheese and agri-tourism business.
 Prior to moving to north east Victoria, Donovan was employed in a range of senior Industrial Relations and Human Resources positions within the Australian Council of Trade Unions, and the Victorian State Government.

 Donovan was appointed to the North East CMA Board in October 2021.